Our Favorite Tourist Stereotypes

 # Common Local Opinions on Seattle Things

-- We have a certain shabby respect for Starbucks as a hometown business, but we tend not to think of it as ‘good coffee.’
+We have a certain shabby respect for Starbucks as a hometown business, but we tend not to think of it as ‘good coffee.’
 We have a ton of small, quirky, delicious coffee shops, and it’s always nice to try something new.
+Update: Starbucks has trashed itself by engaging in aggressive and illegal union busting practices

 - No one gives a rip about Sleepless in Seattle.
 Ditto Grey’s Anatomy.
 The connection is superficial at best.